Accelerated Program Guidelines

 - Have the student apply to the Graduate School.
 In the application, the student should

-can take and reserve graduate credits.
+and reserve graduate credits.

 - We acknowledge this application has a $60 fee and departments may either cover the costs from departmental funds or have the student pay the fee.